 The integration of tools with the Keptn control-plane is not limited to specific use cases.
 Any tool can be integrated by interacting with the Keptn control-plane via CloudEvents.
 As an inspiration, please have a look at the Keptn sandbox repository that lists community contributions of all kinds.
 A lot of them have been using the Keptn service template as a starting point, however, please have a look in the next section on different ways how to integrate with Keptn.

 The Keptn community currently provides two Keptn service templates:

 The service templates provide the best starting point for integrations that need to stay in full control of how they integrate with the Keptn control-plane while still making use of some utility functions.
 It is also best for integrations where business logic goes beyond a single execution of an action.
 For example, the Keptn service templates can handle a check that combines authentication, execution, status check, error handling, etc.

 The Keptn job executor is appropriate for integrations that can be executed via the command-line interface.
 The job executor handles the interaction with the Keptn control-plane for sending

 *.finished events and can provide a list of files (e.g., test instructions) that are needed for integrations.
 Find all information regarding the capabilities and usage of the job executor in its Github repository.

 The generic-executor-service allows users to provide

 .py (Python3) or

-.http (HTTP Request) files that will be executed when Keptn sends different events, e.g: you want to execute a specific script when a deployment-finished event is sent.
+.http (HTTP Request) files that are executed when Keptn sends different events, such as executing a specific script when a deployment-finished event is sent.